 Share EASY TRICKS to speak better instantly

 Has a native IELTS teacher ever assessed how naturally you speak English?
-Take a trial IELTS Speaking tips class with one of our IELTS Speaking UK native teachers who will assess you and give you immediate feedback on what you need to improve by clicking the link below:
+Take a trial IELTS Speaking tips class with one of our IELTS Speaking UK native teachers who will assess you and give you immediate feedback on what you need to improve by checking out our IELTS Packages.

 IELTS Speaking Tip #1 – Get Everything Prepared

 When we talk about preparation, it is not just about trying to prepare your answers for possible questions.
 It is essential to remember a few other things.

 First, understand the structure of the speaking test.
 How much time does it take?
 How many parts are there to the speaking test?
 What is each part of the test about?
 Or do I have to give a speech, or have a discussion with the examiner?

 Second, learn how the IELTS speaking exam is scored.

 If you want to get a higher band score, you will need to know what the examiner wants!
 In short, pronunciation, fluency and coherence, grammar and vocabulary each count for 25% of the score.

 Finally, yes, you can’t predict exactly what questions you will be asked in the speaking test.
 However, there are some common topics that you can prepare for, such as family, work and travel.

 Remember, do NOT memorise your prepared answers for the test.
 Why not?
 When the examiner finds out that you are not actually speaking naturally, you may get a low score or possibly even lose marks.

 And, believe me, they will know!